phoenixframework/phoenix/guides/channels/channels.md

 ### Overview

 To start communicating, a client connects to a node (a Phoenix server) using a transport (e.g., Websockets or long polling) and joins one or more channels using that single network connection.
-One channel server process is created per client, per topic.
-The appropriate socket handler initializes a `%Phoenix.Socket` for the channel server (possibly after authenticating the client).
-The channel server then holds onto the `%Phoenix.Socket{}` and can maintain any state it needs within its `socket.assigns`.
+One channel server lightweight process is created per client, per topic.
+Each channel holds onto the `%Phoenix.Socket{}` and can maintain any state it needs within its `socket.assigns`.

 Once the connection is established, each incoming message from a client is routed, based on its topic, to the correct channel server.
 If the channel server asks to broadcast a message, that message is sent to the local PubSub, which sends it out to any clients connected to the same server and subscribed to that topic.